Don Phillips Scholarship Residency

 The scholarship recipient will be required to:

-- Maintain a consistent art production schedule during the tenure of the scholarship period.
+- Maintain a consistent art production schedule during the tenure of the residency period.